tommyettinger/anim8-gdx/README.md

 (that is, ones with fewer similar colors to try to keep).
 Usually you will do just fine with the default "HALTONIC" palette, or almost any practical 250+ color palette, because with so many colors it's hard to go wrong.
 Creating a PaletteReducer without arguments, or calling `setDefaultPalette()` later, will set it to use HALTONIC.

+As of 0.3.3 (not yet released; available via JitPack), GIF supports using a different palette for each frame of an animation, analyzing colors separately for each frame.
+This supplements the previous behavior where a palette would analyze all frames of an animation and find a 255-color palette that approximates the whole set of all frames well-enough.
+PNG8 still uses the previous behavior, and you can use it with AnimatedGif by creating a PaletteReducer with an `Array<Pixmap>` or calling `PaletteReducer.analyze(Array<Pixmap>)`.
+To analyze each frame separately, just make sure the `palette` field of your `AnimatedGif` is null when you start writing a GIF.

 # Samples